Senjūrō Hayashi

 Senjūrō Hayashi (林 銑十郎, Hayashi Senjūrō) was a Japanese politician and general.
 He served as Imperial Japanese Army Commander of the Japanese Korean Army during the Mukden Incident and the invasion of Manchuria.
 He briefly served as Prime Minister of Japan in 1937.

-Early life
+Early life and education

 Hayashi was born on 23 February 1876, in Kodatsuno, Kanazawa, Ishikawa Prefecture, the first son of secretary of Tonami District Office Hayashi Shishirō and his wife Bessho Saha.
 The family was a samurai-class family formerly in service to Kaga Domain.
 The second oldest of his brothers Hayashi Ryōzō became an Imperial Army Colonel, and the youngest brother Shirakawa Yūkichi became Vice Mayor of Tokyo.

 Hayashi dropped out of school in July 1894 to enlist in the Imperial Japanese Army at the start of the First Sino-Japanese War.
 After the end of the war, he attended the Imperial Japanese Army Academy, and on graduation in June 1897 was assigned to the IJA 7th Infantry Regiment. in 1903, he graduated from the Army Staff College.
 With the start of the Russo-Japanese War, Hayashi participated in the Siege of Port Arthur.